Metadata and data models

 Extend Dynamics 365 for Outlook

-Integrate Dynamics 365 for Customer Engagement apps with SharePoint
+Integrate Dynamics 365 Customer Engagement (on-premises) with SharePoint

-Integrate Dynamics 365 for Customer Engagement apps with OneNote
+Integrate Dynamics 365 Customer Engagement (on-premises) with OneNote